 In most situations it is preferable for us to perform the recheck appointments.

 Post-operative recheck appointments can be scheduled for Mondays, Tuesdays or Thursdays.
 There is no charge for the exam; you do pay for sedation and X-rays. (most routine rechecks run about $150-200, depending on the need to take X-rays).
 These appointments can be shorter but often still involve a few hours total time.

 How Much Will It Cost?

-The typical cost of an examination, sedation and set of x-rays of 1-2 areas of interest is roughly $300 to 400.
+For orthopedic appointments the typical cost of an examination, sedation and set of x-rays of 1 area of interest is roughly $400 to $650.
 The surgical estimates listed below DO include the most common diagnostics for an uncomplicated case.

-You will need to leave a deposit of payment of one half of the high end of the estimate when you leave your pet for care.
+You will need to leave a deposit of payment of the low end of the estimate when you leave your pet for care.

 Do You Have Weekend Hours?